 Help us Track the Monarch

 Starting in 2022, we’re encouraging folks who can to join the Monarch Larval Monitoring Project – a national community science project which provides data to scientists and conservation organizations.
-If you have local milkweed habitat and are willing to monitor on a weekly basis, there are a number on online trainings coming up this winter and spring.
-The training provides information on Monarch behavior and biology directly from scientists doing the research as well as instruction on how to collect and enter your data.
+If you have local milkweed habitat and are willing to monitor on a weekly basis, we will happily train you.
+The training provides information on monarch and milkweed biology directly as well as instruction on how to collect and enter your data.
 Click here for further information and registration.